blackWcode/Reducing-Employee-Onboarding-Time-with-UiPath-Lean-Six-Sigma/README.md

 ### 🔗 Correlation Between Delays in Onboarding Steps
 ![Correlation Heatmap](./Correlation%20Between%20Delays%20in%20Onboarding%20Steps.png)
-> Weak correlations suggest delays are isolated by task — ideal for targeted automation.
+> Weak correlations suggest delays are isolated by task, which is ideal for targeted automation.

 ### 🕒 Distribution of Processing Time
 ![Processing Time Histogram](./Distribution%20of%20Processing%20Time.png)